MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 HJ: That's the Roald Dahl adult channel.
 Yeah.
 [Laughter] {: .interviewee }

 AG: So, can you tell us about your creative process and your inspirations that you haven't mentioned already?
-I saw you have [a Prokofiev piece](https://www.youtube.com/watch?v=86EoPYNZpbA), [Shostakovich](https://www.youtube.com/watch?v=HP9Q8v2bQaw)...
+I saw you have [a Prokofiev piece&nbsp;<i class="non-mwm fa fa-youtube-square" aria-hidden="true"></i>](https://www.youtube.com/watch?v=86EoPYNZpbA), [Shostakovich&nbsp;<i class="non-mwm fa fa-youtube-square" aria-hidden="true"></i>](https://www.youtube.com/watch?v=HP9Q8v2bQaw)...
 You've done a lot of out-of-the-box stuff and I know you compose and you educate.
 Can you talk about your influences and your creative process?
 {: .interviewer }

 HJ: Wow, influences.
 I mean, we're going to be here all night.